condensereality/UnityCloudBuildAction/Readme.md

           unity_cloud_build_target_platform: android
           unity_cloud_build_download_binary: false
           unity_cloud_build_create_share: true

 ```

 Outputs
 -------------
-This action outputs several `env` vars to relay meta back out to the workflow
+This action outputs several `env` vars to relay meta back out to the workflow.
+These are also written to `GITHUB_OUTPUT` for use via `needs.job.output` and `steps.step.outputs.xxx`
 - `ARTIFACT_FILEPATH` local path to Unity Cloud Build artifact.
 Generated if `unity_cloud_build_download_binary` is true
 - `ARTIFACT_FILENAME` just the filename of the Unity Cloud Build artifact.
 Generated if `unity_cloud_build_download_binary` is true
 - `SHARE_URL` url to sharing url.
 Generated if `unity_cloud_build_create_share` is true